unification-com/wrkchain/templates/docs/md/sections/sub/install/geth_bootnode.md

+### $__SECTION_NUMBER__.$__SUB_SECTION_NUMBER__ Install Bootnode

 On the computer designated to run your bootnode, you will need to install the following software.

-### $__SECTION_NUMBER__.$__SUB_SECTION_NUMBER__ Install Bootnode
+**Bootnode Computer:** $__BOOTNODE_IP__

-Follow the previos instructions for installing Go, and fetching the go-ethereum codebase, then install the bootnode binary:
+Follow the previous instructions for installing Go, and fetching the go-ethereum codebase, then install the bootnode binary:

 ```bash